 Information following the Christchurch terrorist attack

-Immigration New Zealand is very aware that the mass shooting in Christchurch on 15 March 2019 will be alarming for migrants in New Zealand and people considering a move here.
+New Zealand is very proud of our multicultural community.
+The mass shooting in Christchurch on 15 March 2019 had a major impact on people in New Zealand and those considering a move here.

 As a country we united to condemn the act of terrorism in Christchurch.

 Following the tragedy, the Prime Minister said that New Zealand represents diversity, kindness and compassion.
 Those values will not and cannot be shaken by this attack.
 Of the victims from our refugee and migrant communities, she said, “New Zealand is their home."